Leonardo Da Vinci - The Polymath

 The next auction to enter our series is a manuscript from the legendary Leonardo da Vinci, a prominent figure of the High Renaissance.

 Da Vinci was quite a studious character.
 He frequently wrote down his thoughts as he tried to unravel the mysteries of the world and also whatever piqued his interests.
 These thoughts, drawings and notes were spread among countless sheets of paper of which 7,000 have survived.

-The codex passed hands over the next 200 years before it was bought by Armand Hammer who had the journal compiled to its original form and each page translated into English as the manuscript was written in Italian.
-This process took 7 years and required the work of a Leonardo da Vinci Scholar, Dr. Carlo Pedretti.
+The previous owner, Armand Hammer, had the codex compiled in its original form and each page translated into English.
+This process took 7 years and required the help of Dr Carlo Pedretti, a Leonardo da Vinci Scholar.